house-of-abbey/scratch_vhdl/docs/README.md

 1. **[One LED per button](button_driven.md)**, can we get the board to work?
 2. **[Logic gates](logic_gates.md)**, 4 logic functions of four inputs driving an LED each.
 Combine this with drawings of truth tables to bring the tables to life.
+3. **[Pulse Generator](pulse_generator.md)**, shortening a long pulse to a short one.
-3. **Shift Register**, use a button to choose the status of LED 0, all the LEDs continue to scroll to the left.
+4. **Shift Register**, use a button to choose the status of LED 0, all the LEDs continue to scroll to the left.
 This can be developed into sequences that go back and forth for a bi-directional shift register controlled by two buttons, each inserting a lit LED into one end and changing the direction of shift.
-4. **4-bit binary counter** with start and stop buttons.
+5. **4-bit binary counter** with start and stop buttons.
-5. **Sum of buttons pressed**.
+6. **Sum of buttons pressed**.
 This come in two variations, one-hot and binary.
 The former lights a single LED based on the number of buttons pressed at any one time.
 The latter represent the number of buttons in binary 0-4.
-6. The **[Knight Rider](https://www.youtube.com/watch?v=oNyXYPhnUIs&ab_channel=NBCClassics) KITT car** bonnet light sequence from the 1980's television series.
+7. The **[Knight Rider](https://www.youtube.com/watch?v=oNyXYPhnUIs&ab_channel=NBCClassics) KITT car** bonnet light sequence from the 1980's television series.

    ![Traffic Lights](./images/knight_rider_demo.gif)

-7. **Traffic lights** come in two variations; the standard junction and the Pelicon crossing.
+8. **Traffic lights** come in two variations; the standard junction and the Pelicon crossing.
 The latter (of course) includes a flashing yellow stage.
-8. **Linear Feedback Shift Register** in two variations, internal and external feedback.
+9. **Linear Feedback Shift Register** in two variations, internal and external feedback.
 This is included for something more taxing for the more capable student.

 The desire is to combine a discussion of the theory with the practical via engagement with interactive tools.
 Each of the demonstration designs above has their own description page.